metayeti/YABS.js/README.md

 }
 ```

-The above build instructions file generates a "build.js" file (rather than yabs.min.js if the `"output_file"` entry was omitted), and it uses the "--beautify" compiler option to just remove comments while keeping the source code readable.
+The above build instructions file generates a "build.js" file (rather than yabs.min.js if the `"output_file"` entry was omitted), and it uses the "--compress" compiler option.

 ### 4. Using the preprocessor